 • The School of Pharmacy reserves the right to choose to correspond with applicants via e-mail, phone, or by U.S. Postal Services.
 It is incumbent upon the applicant to ensure a current email, phone, and postal address are currently on file.
 The School of Pharmacy cannot be held accountable if the candidate does not receive or respond to application or admission related correspondence.

 • E-mail messages generated by the School of Pharmacy and related services may be sent simultaneously to multiple applicants.
-To avoid missing important e-mails, turn the “spam” or “junk” email filters off during the application cycle or periodically check your spam/junk e-mail file for the School of Pharmacy related messages.
+To avoid missing important e-mails, turn the “spam” or “junk” email filters off during the application cycle or periodically check your spam/junk e-mail file for the School of Pharmacy-related messages.

 Pharmacy School Transfer Policy: We do not accept transfer credits from other Schools/Colleges of Pharmacy.